burrsutter/python-plain-agentic-examples/rag/readme.md

-# RAG Examples
+# RAG Examples with pgvector

-See postgres.md for postgres and pgvector installation
+See postgres.md for Postgres and **pgvector** installation

 ## Basic RAG